-Campus life at UTSA will look different this fall, but the Roadrunner spirit will remain strong through virtual programming, modified campus services and student activities designed for flexibility based on current health and safety best practices.
+Campus life at UTSA looks different this fall, but the Roadrunner spirit remains strong through virtual programming, modified campus services and student activities designed for flexibility based on current health and safety best practices.

-Campus events and meetings will be done virtually whenever possible
+Campus events and meetings should be done virtually whenever possible

-Student Health Services and Counseling & Mental Health Services will be open
+Student Health Services and Counseling & Mental Health Services are open

-These offices will continue to offer their services to students this fall via phone and video conference, as well as limited in-person visits at the provider’s discretion.
+These offices are continuing to offer their services to students this fall via phone and video conference, as well as limited in-person visits at the provider’s discretion.

-Dining venues such as the Roadrunner Café and food courts will be open with limited seating capacities for social distancing.
-No self-service buffets will be offered, and take-away meals will be encouraged.
-New technology will be implemented to reduce contact where possible, including cashless/touchless pay options, mobile ordering and self-checkout.
+Dining venues such as the Roadrunner Café and food courts are open with limited seating capacities for social distancing.
+No self-service buffets are available, and take-away meals are encouraged.
+New technology has been implemented to reduce contact where possible, including cashless/touchless pay options, mobile ordering and self-checkout.
 Visit UTSA Dining for up-to-date hours info.

-At this time, we are planning for the Campus Rec and Student Union buildings to be open with modified operations.
-In addition, both will continue to offer a robust slate of virtual programming.
-The Roadrunner Pantry will continue to be open weekdays through the fall semester to serve the UTSA community by providing essential food and non-food items at no cost.
+Campus Rec and some Student Union buildings are open with modified operations.
+In addition, both are continuing to offer a robust slate of virtual programming.
+The Roadrunner Pantry is open weekdays through the fall semester to serve the UTSA community by providing essential food and non-food items at no cost.

-Due to a reduced on-campus student population, we will not offer campus transportation services this fall.
-While The ’Runner shuttles will be unavailable, all students, faculty and staff have access to free transportation throughout San Antonio using the VIA U-Pass program, which includes convenient transportation between the Main and Downtown Campus.
+Due to a reduced on-campus student population, we are not offering campus transportation services this fall.
+While The ’Runner shuttles are unavailable, all students, faculty and staff have access to free transportation throughout San Antonio using the VIA U-Pass program, which includes convenient transportation between the Main and Downtown Campus.

 Students can park on campus without a permit

-To accommodate the different needs and schedules of our campus community, several permit-free student commuter parking areas will be available at the Main and Downtown Campus.
-A variety of other parking options will also be available, including parking permits at the standard rates and hourly parking.
+To accommodate the different needs and schedules of our campus community, several permit-free student commuter parking areas are available at the Main and Downtown Campus.
+A variety of other parking options are also available, including parking permits at the standard rates and hourly parking.